 There is a difference between a Motivational Sales Book and a How To Sales Book.
 The former inspires you to be the best salesperson you can be, but doesn’t really provide working examples of how to do it.
 Motivational Sales Books are mostly theory and very little process.
 How To Sales Books show you actual methods to improve your selling with working examples.
-Sold or Be Sold by Grant Cardone is the best of both of these worlds.
+Sell or Be Sold: How to Get Your Way in Business and in Life by Grant Cardone is the best of both of these worlds.

 I first heard about Grant Cardone from a video that my friend, Gary, a very intelligent business coach, posted in our resource group.
 I was so inspired by the video that I decided to take note of some of the things he said during the sales close.
 I ended up transcribing the entire video!
 Next I found myself deconstructing everything he said and trying to determine the philosophy behind what he was saying and how he was saying it.
 View the video below (warning–it’s 16 minutes long, but if you like sales, you’ll love every second of it):